SaadZafarMayo/US-Food-Retail-Sales-Analysis/README.md

 - Build interactive dashboards using Tableau or Power BI
 - Add forecasting and trend projection
 - Enrich analysis with macroeconomic indicators
-- Extend analysis to profitability if cost data is available

 ---